Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Family: Anatidae

-Genus: Somateria
+Genus: Bucephala

 Description

-commongoldeneyeThe common goldeneye is 16-20 inches in length with a wingspan of 30 inches.
-The male has a white body with a black back.
-His head looks black, but it is really a glossy green.
-In breeding season, he has a oval white patch on his face.
-The female has a brown head and a white neck ring.
+CommongoldeneyeThe female has a brown head and a white neck ring.
 She has gray wings, head, and tail and a grayish-white breast and belly.
 Both the male and female have short necks, round heads, golden eyes, a small black bill, and a white patch on their wings that is visible when they are in flight.
 The common goldeneye looks similar to Barrow's goldeneye, but the male Barrow's goldeneye has a crescent-shaped white mark on his face.

 Range

-commongoldeneyeDuring breeding season, the common goldeneye is found from Alaska across Canada and the northern most parts of the United States.
+mapDuring breeding season, the common goldeneye is found from Alaska across Canada and the northern most parts of the United States.
 It winters from southern Canada and Alaska throughout the United States south to Mexico.
 It is also found in Europe and Asia.

 Habitat

-The common goldeneye is found in forested areas along lakes and rivers during breeding season.
-In the winter, it is found in bays and harbors and inland lakes and rivers.
+CommongoldeneyeThe common goldeneye is found in forested areas along lakes and rivers during breeding season.
+The prefer areas with mature forests where they can find plenty of cavities in trees for nesting.
+In the winter, the common goldeneye is found in bays and harbors and large inland lakes and rivers.
+They prefer areas with slow-moving, shallow water and stone, gravel, or sandy bottoms.

 Diet

-commongoldeneyeThe common goldeneye is a diving duck and eats mollusks, aquatic plants, crustaceans, small fish, and insects.
+CommongoldeneyeThe common goldeneye is a diving duck and eats mollusks, aquatic plants, crustaceans, small fish, and insects.

 Life Cycle